 - Sofrito: The combination of onion, shallot, carrot and celery is the base of our bolognese, infusing depth of flavor into our sauce and savoriness.

-- Mushrooms: Larger portobello mushrooms are best for the simple fact they will help make prep a quicker task here as you grate them.
+- Mushrooms: Larger portobello mushrooms are best for their meaty texture and will help make prep a quicker task as you grate them.
 The large pieces of mushroom help create a large minced meat texture in the bolognese.

 - Canned tomatoes: The canned tomatoes make this a real tomato sauce with chopped used here, however, whole would also work.